Treaty annuity payments

 To find out more about the rights and benefits to which you may be entitled, contact our regional office in your area.

-Our regional office in the Northwest Territories disburses annuity payments for First Nations located in the Northwest Territories that are signatories to Treaty No. 8 and Treaty No. 11.
+In the Northwest Territories Crown-Indigenous Relations and Northern Affairs Canada is the department that disburses annuity payments for First Nations located in the Northwest Territories that are signatories to Treaty No. 8 and Treaty No. 11.

 Did you find what you were looking for?